riolly/create-t3-app/README.md

 Pick font pairing from two of the most useful collection from [heyreliable.com](https://heyreliable.com/ultimate-google-font-pairings/) and [pagecloud.com](https://www.pagecloud.com/blog/best-google-fonts-pairings).
 You can also filter by the style that match your app.

+💡 Steal font combo from your favorite website.

 Go to [google font](https://fonts.google.com/) and search those fonts.